bradwood/pyskyq/README.rst

 Pressing buttons on the remote
 ------------------------------

 Here is how to emulate a button-press on the SkyQ Remote.
-See the documentation for :class:`REMOTECOMMANDS` for the various buttons that can be pressed.
+See the documentation for the class `REMOTECOMMANDS` for the various buttons that can be pressed.

 .. code:: python